YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECSHRSETGTMTMPFAILED
 -----------------------

-SECSHRSETGTMTMPFAILED, setenv for gtm_tmp failed. gtmsecshr will not be started
+SECSHRSETGTMTMPFAILED, setenv for ydb_tmp failed. gtmsecshr will not be started

-Run Time Error: This error indicates that the GTMSECSHR process failed to adjust gtm_tmp environment variable.
+Run Time Error: This error indicates that the GTMSECSHR process failed to adjust ydb_tmp environment variable.

 Action: Ensure that the root user is configured with adequate space for environment variables.